Rbn3D/CustomCameraVPlus/readme.md

 * Look around, aim and shoot just like with the built-in camera.
 * Switch between 3rd and 1st person view by pressing V (or other key mapped to switch views)
 * Look behind by pressing C (or other key mapped to look behind)
+* Look left by pressing B, right by pressing N
 * Toggle mod enabled by pressing 1.
 * Reload ini settings by pressing F10.